oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 | No table composition style is defined. | Tables are a fundamental way of organizing information.
 The Record core type contains tabular information that can be represented as either arrays or maps in multiple data formats. |
 | Instance equality is defined at the data level. | Instance equality is defined in ways meaningful to applications.
 For example "Optional" and "Nullable" are different at the data level but applications make no logical distinction between "not present" and "null value". |
 | Data-centric design is often Anglocentric, embedding English-language identifiers in protocol data. | Information-centric design encourages definition of natural-language-agnostic protocols while supporting localized text identifiers within applications. |

-## 2.2 Tree vs. Graph

-JADN types are not allowed to reference themselves, either directly or through other types.
-In other words, any set of JADN types must form an acyclic graph, and any type graph that has cycles is invalid.
-This is necessary to ensure that all serialized data has finite and known nesting depth.

-JADN structured types define a directional relationship between containing and contained types.
-Therefore every acyclic collection of JADN types forms one or more directed acyclic graphs (DAG).

-A directed tree is a DAG with the further restriction that a child can have only one parent.
-Although information types are generally arranged hierarchically, reuse of common types is an important goal in both design of information models and analysis of data, and JADN's flat type structure encourages reuse.
-Nonetheless, it is often useful to have a [tree-structured representation](#graph) of a target document's structure.
-Denormalizing the original model into a tree supports applications such as model queries that are otherwise difficult to implement, tree-structured content statistics, content transformations, and documentation.
-Type name uniqueness ensures that denormalization is reversible and that DAG and tree representations are equivalent.

-In contrast with undirected trees where a root may be chosen arbitrarily, every DAG has a topological ordering that determines its root.
-JADN supports designating one or more root types of an information model.
-This has two purposes:

-1. As a convenience to consumers, labeling root(s) without needing to discover them from a dependency graph
-2. As a tool for providers, allowing application-specific subsets of a comprehensive source model to be designated.

 ## 2.3 Example Definitions